anthonydevelops/anthonydevelops/README.md

 ### How I Work

-A mix of inuitiveness, putting in the work to think out the problem, always googling, and when really stuck on what else I could do, reach out to the amazing team around me.
+A mix of inuitiveness, putting in the work to think out the problem, always googling, and when really stuck on what else I could do, reach out to the amazing team around me

 ### Get In Touch